satyamtidke/hello-cdk/README.md

-# Welcome to your CDK Python project!
+# Welcome to your S3 and RDS CDK Python project!

 This is a blank project for CDK development with Python.